d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Experiments

-\textbf{Results.}~As shown in Figure \ref{fig:main_result_d2_traj}, d2-StepMerge consistently outperforms diffu-GRPO in four reasoning benchmarks.
-In Sudoku, Countdown, and GSM8K, d2-StepMerge significantly dominates diffu-GRPO, and in MATH500, d2-StepMerge demonstrates a better trend.
-These results indicate that d2 achieves a superior trade-off between efficiency and performance.
-Moreover, Table \ref{tab:d2_traj_main_result} shows that even without supervised finetuning on extra chain-of-thought data, d2 can outperform existing diffusion reasoning frameworks, demonstrating the efficacy of our proposed likelihood evaluation strategy.
+\textbf{Results.}~Shown in Figure \ref{fig:main_result_d2_traj}, \dtwostepmerge consistently outperforms diffu-GRPO in all four benchmarks.
+In Sudoku, Countdown, and GSM8K, \dtwostepmerge significantly dominates diffu-GRPO, and in MATH500, \dtwostepmerge demonstrates a better trend.
+These results indicate that \dtwo achieves a superior trade-off between efficiency and performance.
+Moreover, Table \ref{tab:d2_traj_main_result} shows that even without supervised finetuning on extra chain-of-thought data, \dtwo can outperform existing diffusion reasoning frameworks, demonstrating the efficacy of our proposed likelihood estimator.

-\textbf{Ablation: Varying $N$ in d2-StepMerge.}~In Figure~\ref{fig:sudoku_N}, we show the Accuracy-FLOP trade-off of d2-StepMerge with different values of $N$ in the Sudoku benchmark.
+\textbf{Ablation: Varying N in \dtwostepmerge.}~In Figure~\ref{fig:sudoku_N}, we show the Accuracy-FLOP trade-off of \dtwostepmerge with different values of $N$ in the Sudoku benchmark.
 With a small $N$, the model does not reliably converge to competitive performance because the corresponding likelihood estimation is highly inaccurate.
 In contrast, excessively large $N$ leads to over-allocation of compute to likelihood estimation, resulting in slower convergence.
 Our results identify $N=16$ as a favorable balance: it achieves performance comparable to $N=32$ and $N=64$, while requiring substantially fewer FLOPs.